 We always recommend taking advice from a commercial property solicitor from the start of your lease negotiations and always before you sign a commercial lease agreement.
 Commercial tenancy agreements need clarity and careful drafting to make sure that you don’t end up bound by unintended long-term obligations and hidden financial liabilities.

-Here at Barcan+Kirby, Matthew Martin specialises in commercial services, ranging from business sales and acquisitions through to commercial and residential property development.
+Here at Barcan+Kirby, we specialise in commercial services, ranging from business sales and acquisitions through to commercial and residential property development.

-Matt also undertakes landlord and tenant work, with particular expertise in the retail and office markets.
+We also undertake landlord and tenant work, with particular expertise in the retail and office markets.

-For further information on commercial lease negotiation or to speak to Matt, call 0117 325 2929 or fill out our online enquiry form.
+For further information on commercial lease negotiation or to speak to a commercial property solicitor, call 0117 325 2929 or fill out our online enquiry form.